RohaanJohn/RohaanJohn/README.md

 # <img src="https://img.icons8.com/doodle/100/000000/hello--v1.png"/> <img src="https://raw.githubusercontent.com/ABSphreak/ABSphreak/master/gifs/Hi.gif" width="30px">

 Hi!
 I am a second year computer science student at Mar Baselios College of Engineering and Technology, Trivandrum.
 I am a Django developer.
 I have made REST APIs using Django REST Framework and dynamic websites using Django Web Framework.

-I have also created sequential models and further trained them using Tensorflow to make accurate predictions for different instances.
+Currently, my interest lies in the field of machine learning.
+I have created sequential models and further trained them using Tensorflow to make accurate predictions for different instances.
 I am familiar with Python, Java and C as well.
 My aim is to create applications that are unique and beneficial for others.

 # ⭐ Featured Projects: